cuzfrog/sormc/README.md

 ###Change:

-1.Use sbt to build.
+1. Use sbt to build.
 Speed up resolution by fixing scala version to 2.11.8.

-2.Included original author's sub dependent libraries.
+2. Included original author's sub dependent libraries.
+3. Migrated from joda time to java8 time.
+4. Update scala-logging to 3.4.0.

 ###Use: